PBFuzz: Agentic Directed Fuzzing for PoV Generation: Background

 \subsection{Property-Based Directed Fuzzing}

-As \autoref{tab:pbt-vs-fuzzing} shows, PBT and fuzzing are complementary approaches.
-PBT operates on typed parameter domains with explicit correctness specifications, encoding domain knowledge in generators.
-Fuzzing mutates raw byte arrays, guided by indirect coverage feedback.
-While both aim to discover software defects, they differ fundamentally in input representation and constraint encoding.

-In this work, we make a key observation: in directed fuzzing, triggering the target vulnerability represents a special case of safety properties, with sanitizers acting as implicit oracles.
-For instance, a buffer overflow vulnerability violates the safety property that all array accesses must remain within bounds.
-This perspective transforms directed fuzzing into a specialized form of property-based testing with two key components: \begin{enumerate}[leftmargin=2em,topsep=0pt] \item \textbf{Preconditions}: Constraints that enable program execution to reach the target vulnerability location. \item \textbf{Triggering condition}: The condition at the target location that triggers the actual vulnerability. \end{enumerate} Therefore, \emph{finding PoV inputs can be reduced to discovering counterexamples that violate safety properties}: inputs that satisfy both reachability constraints and triggering conditions.
+PBT and fuzzing are complementary approaches (detailed comparison in \autoref{tab:pbt-vs-fuzzing}): PBT operates on typed parameter domains, while fuzzing mutates raw byte arrays.
+Triggering vulnerabilities can be viewed as violating safety properties where sanitizers act as implicit oracles.
+This transforms directed fuzzing into specialized property-based testing with two key components: \textbf{(1) Preconditions} enabling execution to reach target locations, and \textbf{(2) Triggering Conditions} activating the vulnerability.
+Finding PoV inputs becomes discovering counterexamples satisfying both reachability and triggering constraints.